analogicalnexus/gym-gazebo/README.md

 # Collision Avoidance using Reinforcement Learning

-This is part of the Fall 2016 - Robot learning course project.
+This is a part of the Fall 2016 - Robot learning course project.

 ## Project Report and Presentation slides